puppetlabs/bolt/documentation/bolt_installing.md

 > **CAUTION:** These instructions include enabling the Puppet Tools repository.
 > While Bolt can also be installed from the Puppet 6 or 5 platform repositories,
-> adding these repositories to a Puppet-managed target, especially a PE master,
+> adding these repositories to a Puppet-managed target, especially a
-> might result in an unsupported version of a package like `puppet-agent` being
+> Puppet server, might result in an unsupported version of a package like
-> installed.
-This can cause downtime, especially on a PE master.
+> `puppet-agent` being installed.
+This can cause downtime, especially on a
+> Puppet server.

 ### Install Bolt on Debian or Ubuntu